eldoctorenlapista/cordova-background-geo/README.md

 <plugin name="cordova-plugin-mauron85-background-geolocation"/>
 ```

-NOTE: If you're using *hydration*, you have to download and reinstall your app with every new version of the plugin, as plugins are not updated.
+**Note:** If you're using *hydration*, you have to download and reinstall your app with every new version of the plugin, as plugins are not updated.

 ## Compilation